-- 7.12.
-With regard to head restraint height, the informal group should decide: - (a) How to define the effective height; - (b) The height requirements. - 8.13.
-With regard to mitigating long-term and short-term minor neck injuries with a dynamic test, the informal group should: - (a) Define test conditions that reflect accidents in the real world, including the performance of seat backs and head restraints as a system: - Tests conducted on the whole vehicle as available on the market, and/or on production seats mounted on sleds; - (ii) Number and conditions of sled pulses. - (b) Working within the accepted knowledge concerning the mechanism of minor neck injury and other rear impact injuries, identify parameters that may be used to advance developments in occupant protection through, for example: - (i) Analyzing accidents; - (ii) Performing volunteer tests (low speed only) and simulations with human body finite elements (FE) models. - (c) Evaluate dummies that reflect the above mechanism with high fidelity to the human body and which demonstrate an acceptable level of perfection as a measuring instrument: - In particular, the dummy evaluations shall include an assessment of their biofidelity in the critical areas associated with the safety technology under review, their repeatability and their reproducibility; - (ii) Define the dummy sitting conditions to minimize variation in test results; - (iii) Harmonize the test dummy and calibration test. - (d) Evaluate indicators of human body injury that reflect the minor neck and other rear impact injury mechanisms: - (i) For example, e.g. measure the relative movement between the upper and lower parts of the neck and the forces applied to each of these parts.
+- 19. With regard to head restraint height, the informal group should decide: - (a) How to define the effective height; - (b) The height requirements. - 20.
+With regard to mitigating long-term and short-term minor neck injuries with a dynamic test, the informal group should: - (a) Define test conditions that reflect accidents in the real world, including the performance of seat backs and head restraints as a system: - (i) Tests conducted on the whole vehicle as available on the market, and/or on production seats mounted on sleds; - (ii) Number and conditions of sled pulses. - (b) Working within the accepted knowledge concerning the mechanism of minor neck injury and other rear impact injuries, identify parameters that may be used to advance developments in occupant protection through, for example: - (i) analyzing accidents; - (ii) Performing volunteer tests (low speed only) and simulations with human body finite elements (FE) models. - (c) Evaluate dummies that reflect the above mechanism with high fidelity to the human body and which demonstrate an acceptable level of perfection as a measuring instrument: - (i) In particular, the dummy evaluations shall include an assessment of their biofidelity in the critical areas associated with the safety technology under review, their repeatability and their reproducibility; - (ii) Define the dummy sitting conditions to minimize variation in test results; - (iii) Harmonize the test dummy and calibration test. - (d) Evaluate indicators of human body injury that reflect the minor neck and other rear impact injury mechanisms: - (i) e.g. measure the relative movement between the upper and lower parts of the neck and the forces applied to each of these parts.

-- (e) (ii) Define reference values which should be based on the results of injury risk analysis and feasibility studies. - 9.14.
-With regard to evaluation, the The informal group should evaluate the effects on reduction reducing of injury and the cost-effectiveness of the proposals.
+- (ii) Define reference values which should be based on the results of injury risk analysis and feasibility studies. - 21.
+The informal group should evaluate the effects on reducing injury and the cost-effectiveness of the proposals.